GUT-AI/gut-ai/FAQ/README.rst

 **9. Do the Co-Founders or Genesis members of the Foundation get any "special privillages"?**

 No, not at all.
-Co-Foudners and Genesis members don’t get any "special privileges", but they are something like *primus inter pares* (i.e. first among equals).
+Co-Foudners and Genesis members don’t get any "special privileges", but each one of them is something like *primus inter pares* (i.e. first among equals).
 This ensures that all subsequent members who will join later on will not be disadvantaged in any way.